AlixANNERAUD/Connected_speaker/ReadMe.md

 ## :rocket: Introduction

-For my shindigs at home, I needed a speaker that could be tamed either via WiFi or a remote control.
-So, I crafted quickly a system to control remotely (either by WiFi or by infrared remote) a TDA7294 based amplifier card using of the shelf components and an ESP32.
+For my shindigs at home, I needed a speaker that could be tamed either by WiFi or using an infrared remote.
+So, I crafted quickly a system to control remotely a TDA7294 based amplifier card using of the shelf components and an ESP32.
 Thanks to this, the dancefloor has never been so ablaze.

 ## ℹ️ About